funficient/jamstackblog/src/blog/2022-06-22-where-does-design-fit-into-the-development-life-cycle.md

 ---
 title: Where does design fit into the development life cycle?
 description: Scrum changed the world.
-But it is a process framework for developers and most problems I see are not building the thing right (aka development), but building the right thing (aka design).
-Being productive is not just about ensuring that you are optimizing the way you do things.
-The most important aspect of productivity is to start with a clear goal.
+But it is a process framework for developers and most problems I see are not building the thing right, but building the right thing.
+Efficiency is important, but even more important is to know your destination.
 This post aims to clarify how to include design into the development lifecycle for optimum productivity.
 tags:
   - post
   - featured